rcaelers/workrave-website/content/en/docs/_index.md

 - [Statistics](windows/statistics)

+    Workrave collects statistics on your break compliance and keyboard mouse usage.

 - [Applets](applets)

-    On Windows and selected Linux desktop environement, Workrave supports an applet that shows the timers.
+    On Windows and several Linux desktop environments, Workrave can show the timers values in the status bar or panel.
+This way the timer values are always visible without using precious space on your screen.